FailAcademy/learning/adp-pt-vancouver/_slides/week-01/03-introducing-postgres-III.md

 # Agenda

 1. Review
-2. Write all of the SQL queries for your project.
+2. Write the necessary queries for your project

 ---